 Among those who will be in attendance?
 The remaining living presidents and their spouses, which includes Bill Clinton and Hillary Clinton, George W. Bush and Laura Bush, and Barack Obama and Michelle Obama.
-Mike Pence and Karen Pence are expected to show up but VP spokesperson Devin ‘O Malley says a decision has not yet been made.
+Mike Pence and Karen Pence are expected to show up as well.

 Father Leo O’Donovan, president emeritus of Georgetown University, will give the invocation.
 Wilmington pastor Dr. Silvester Beaman will lead the benediction.
 Andrea Hall, who heads the International Association of Firefighters Local 3920, is on tap to read the Pledge of Allegiance.
 Poet Amanda Gorman—the country’s first Youth Poet Laureate—will give a reading.

 A few names that are a better fit for TMZ than Playbook will be in attendance.
 Lady Gaga plans to sing the National Anthem, and J.Lo will give a performance.

 Later in the day, more celebrities will fete Biden with virtual programming.
 According to Politico, the inaugural committee has tapped Tom Hanks to host a televised fête with a star-studded roster that includes Jon Bon Jovi, Demi Lovato, and Justin Timberlake.
 A different inauguration event that night will feature performances by Bruce Springsteen, John Legend, and the Foo Fighters with appearances by Kerry Washington and Eva Longoria.